Kazmi & Sakata Attorneys at Law

 The immigration lawyers, Kazmi and Sakata, have represented clients nationally and internationally.Our highly efficient services include a variety of immigration-related matters including employment and investment based immigration as well as family immigration.
 Call our San Diego Office for a Free Consultation at (858) 874-0711.

 With regard to immigration, three potentially negative outcomes may arise: – Inadmissibility – Deportation – Disqualification from naturalization The problem with DUI convictions is that most states classify them as a criminal offense.
+Despite the fact that a considerable amount of DUI cases involve nothing more than a breathalyzer reading, the statutes that govern drinking and driving make it a criminal act.
 What Betters You Chance of Getting a U.S. Worker’s Visa?
 When it comes to employment-based visas, the United States offers prospective foreign workers more non-immigrant than immigrant opportunities.

 This means that the U.S. Citizenship and Immigration Services (USCIS) makes it easier for American employers to seek foreign workers using temporary employment immigration in San Diego as long as their sole intention is to complete an assignment and return to their countries of origin.
 Things Your Need for a Temporary U.S. Work Visa.
 As a foreigner looking to work in the United States, the first thing you need is good counsel and accurate information from reliable sources.